Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 == Change log ==
 = 1.0.1 =
-* Improvement: header height in wizard in Safari
+* Improvement: Header height in wizard in Safari

 = 1.0.0 =
 * New: Terms & Conditions generator for WordPress.